GearZer0/HakiChecker/README.md

 # SOC_ReputationChecker
 <pre>

-This tool check the reputation of IP addresses, Url, Hashes or Files in bulk from multiple OSINT.
+This tool check the reputation of IP addresses, Urls, Hashes or Files from multiple OSINT.

 <b>Take screenshot of Url</b> (urlscan.io)
 Whenever a url requested, screenshot of the url will be automatically taken and placed in folder.